-MGX has partnered with Highbury Energy Inc. to develop a thermochemical gasification process focused on generating hydrogen gas and extracting valuable metals such as nickel, vanadium and cobalt from petroleum coke (“Petcoke”).
+MGX has partnered with Highbury Energy Inc. to develop a thermochemical gasification process focused on generating hydrogen gas and extracting valuable metals such as nickel, vanadium and cobalt from petroleum coke, also known as petcoke.

-Petcoke is a carbon material by-product of the oil and gas industry that forms during the oil refining process.
-As refineries have become more efficient at processing extra heavy crude oils (bitumen) over the last two decades, output of Petcoke globally has risen significantly.
-Because Petcoke originates from heavier petroleum fractions, its denser impurities such as metals and sulphur compounds are concentrate in it.
+Petcoke is a carbon material by-product of the oil and gas industry formed during the oil refining process.
+As refineries have become more efficient at processing extra heavy crude oils (bitumen) over the last two decades, output of petcoke globally has risen significantly.

-The majority of Canadian Petcoke output occurs in close proximity to oil sand producing regions, where bitumen is upgraded into synthetic crude oil.
-Specifically, the Province of Alberta is known to host vast stockpiles of Petcoke.
-According to the Alberta Energy Regulator, petcoke inventories are estimated to have reached 114 million tonnes in 2017(1).
+The majority of Canadian petcoke output occurs in close proximity to the oil sand regions, where bitumen is upgraded into synthetic crude oil.

 Estimate stockpiles of petcoke in the Province of Alberta

 Vanadium concentrate in samples originating from Fort McMurray upgrading operation

 While concentrations of individual metals are low in raw petcoke, MGX’s engineering partner Highbury Energy Inc. is utilizing its advanced knowledge of the thermochemical gasification process and existing large-scale pilot plant experience to assist MGX in designing a process to generate hydrogen gas and concentrate metals in the form of an ash byproduct.